-The purpose of this project is to provide high risk/critical incident policies to police managers for use in their departments.
+The purpose of this project is to provide high risk/critical incident policies to police managers for use in their departments as well as encourage ongoing professionalism through best practices and standards as determined by a range of stakeholders.
 While it is not possible or advantageous to attempt to draft model policies for every function or task of every ALEA, all agencies share common legal obligations related to certain high risk tasks, as well as generally accepted best management practices.
 The provided policies were drafted with smaller agencies in mind that may not have staff, time, or resources to address policy management; however, all policies were drafted to provide an attractive resource for all agencies.
 It is our hope and goal that all ALEA’s will utilize these resources.
 Agencies may add to this product to alter procedures best suited for their departments.

-In addition to providing high risk/critical incident policies to all ALEA’s in the state of Arkansas, AACP and the Arkansas Municipal League have agreed to share expenses for the cost of updating and training the provided policies.
+In addition to providing high risk/critical incident policies to all ALEA’s in the state of Arkansas, AACP, ARML and ASA (Arkansas Sheriffs Association) have agreed to share expenses for the cost of updating and training the provided policies.

 In the event federal law, state law or generally accepted best practices change, LLRMI/PATC will provide updates to these policies.
 In many cases, these updates will occur within 48 hours of a major court decision.
 All changes to policies will be published on the AACP website and be available for dissemination to all policy users.
+All AACP Members will be notified of changes via email.
+The ASA Director will be notified of all changes so he/she can forward the notification to all ASA members.
 Pre-revised policies will be archived for access and retrieval.

-Ongoing web based training is available for ALEA’s that are members of AACP.
-An ALEA that has a minimum of one AACP member may offer the web-based training to all officers within their department.
-Web-based training includes both roll call type trainings approximately 5 minutes in length and webinar trainings approximately 1 hour in duration.
+Ongoing web based training is available for ALEA’s that are members of AACP and ASA.
+An ALEA that has a minimum of one AACP or ASA member may offer the web-based training to all officers within their department.
+Web-based training includes both roll call type trainings approximately 5-10 minutes in length and webinar trainings approximately 1 hour in duration.
 All Trainings are constitutionally based.
 Administrators may electronically track the training their officers receive via the LLRMI/PATC administrative site.

 We hope you enjoy this valuable product.
 Should you have any further questions, please contact the AACP office at (501) 372-4600 or (877) 818-7428.